pascuals/chainlink-price-oracle/README.md

 ### Historical prices
 For historical prices, there are two options (assuming 50 blocks range on `getPastLogs` calls):
-1. Backwards compatible to check the prices one by one.
+1. Apply backwards calculations to obtain previous prices one by one.
     1. Following the Chainlink recommendations described here for [Data Feed Historial Rounds](https://docs.chain.link/data-feeds/historical-data#historical-rounds), `roundId` backwards extraction is explained in the following link: [Historical roundId calculation](https://docs.chain.link/data-feeds/historical-data#roundid-in-proxy).
     1. This option is optimal on chains like Ethereum where prices are updated less often (every several minutes for a 0.5% threshold https://etherscan.io/address/0xE62B71cf983019BFf55bC83B48601ce8419650CC), and it will require fewer calls to compute historical price calls.
 1. Obtain the aggregator contract and rely on web3 `getPastLogs` calls to retrieve and decode `NewTransmission` event data.